CSC510/BadSmells/README.md

 ####11.
 Commits by a single user
-We analyze the commits number commited by a single user and generate the graph as follows:
+We analyze the commits number commited by a single user and generate the graph as follows:[commitsWeekdector](/detector/commitsWeekDetector.py)

 *Project 1*
     ![](./imgs/project_1_commits_person.png)